- Journal Details

 Aims & Scope

-JMC is a quarterly, peer reviewed, open access journal dedicated to disseminating basic and applied research related to the health of mother and child.
+JMC is a peer reviewed, diamond open access journal dedicated to disseminating basic and applied research related to the health of mother and child.
 The journal’s ambition is to create a platform for presenting original results from all areas of research studies that aim to improve human maternal, fetal, neonatal, and child health, reflecting the connection between clinical and basic science.
 We at JMC strongly believe that translational medicine should support interdisciplinary collaboration, which usually results in important scientific papers.
 We accept original research papers, review articles, editorials, short communications and case studies.

 JMC‘s scope is based on a holistic approach towards the patient, covering all medical aspects of health of a mother and her child, including such important life sciences areas as origins of disease, modern diagnostic tools, effective up-to-date treatment, long-term health consequences, nutrition, psychology, as well as social and bioethical issues.
 Most importantly, we focus on the patient throughout all stages of life, from early years, i.e. prenatal and perinatal periods, through early childhood and childhood to adolescence and adulthood (including maternal health).
 JMC follows a concept of the systems medicine, looking at the human body as part of an integrated whole which incorporates biomolecular, physiological and environmental interactions.